roachstation/roachstation/code/modules/admin/verbs/lua/README.md

 ---

 ## The SS13 package
-The `SS13` package contains various helper functions that use code specific to roachstation.
+The `SS13` package contains various helper functions that use code specific to tgstation.

 ### SS13.state
 A reference to the state datum (`/datum/lua_state`) handling this Lua state.